PaddlePaddle/Paddle/doc/design/switch_kernel.md

 We register kernels with types $KT = \{kt_1, kt_2, kt_3, ...\}$ for one operator.
 The inputs of this operator should be run on kernel type $kt_{?}$, which the $kt_{?} \notin KT$.
 How to cast the input of this operator from $kt_{?}$ to any of kernel type in $KT$.

-## Solution
+## Solution: data transform

-It is clearly that transforming inputs of an operator toadapt another kernel type is not related to the particular operator.
+It is clearly that transforming inputs of an operator to adapt another kernel type is not related to the particular operator.
 So we should register these transformation methods as global methods.

-We can infer a kernel type from the inputs of an operators.
-We let this kernel type as `actual kernel type`, which means this kernel type is the actually kernel type that operator should be performed.
+We can infer kernel type for each inputs of an operators.
+We let this kernel type as `actual kernel type for var`, which means this kernel type is the kernel type that can process this input variable.

 We can get a kernel type by 1) The configuration of operator description.
 (Users may want to force use `MKL` for `conv` operator).
 2) The place of the current executor.
 (Executor is running on GPU).
 This kernel type is what we expect the operator will be performed on.
 We let this kernel type as `expect kernel type`.

-We transform the input data from `actual` to `expect` if the expect kernel type is not as same as actual kernel type.
+We transform the input data from `actual` to `expect` if the actual kernel type is not as same as expect kernel type.

 The algorithm is described as follow